romainsacchi/carculator/docs/introduction.rst

 Changing the driving cycle
 **************************

-**Carculator** gives the user the possibility to choose between several driving cycles.
+``carculator`` gives the user the possibility to choose between several driving cycles.
 Driving cycles are determinant in many aspects of the car model: hot pollutant emissions, noise emissions, tank-to-wheel energy, etc. Hence, each driving cycle leads to slightly different results.
 By default, if no driving cycle is specified, the WLTC driving cycle is used.
 To specify a driving cycle, simply do::